-

 Non-stick Hard Anodized 6 Quart Stockpot...6 Qt Stockpot...I love these pots, I have 2 skillets & the larger stockpot.
 They are so easy to clean & are made very sturdy.

-Pros: size, easy to clean, quality
+Pros: easy to clean, perfect size, non-stick

 Add to Bag -